My Ancestral Chart

 (3) William Bechtold, born February 15, 1869.
 He lived for six months before dying on August 13, 1869.

 (4) Louisa Bechtold, born April 4, 1870.
 Daughter Louisa married Charles Dumont in Newark in 1893.
 Charles was born in Newark in May of 1869.
-They had three children: Paul Dumont, born April 14, 1893; Frederick Leo Dumont, born April 25, 1897; and Consuelo Dumont, born April of 1899.
+They had three children: Paul Jacob Dumont, born April 14, 1893; Frederick Leo Dumont, born April 25, 1897; and Consuelo Dumont, born April 5, 1899.
 By 1900, they were living at 107 Murray Street in Newark.
 Charles worked as a "shoe cutter" in a factory.
+Louisa lived until the age of 96.
+She died in Newark in November of 1966.
+Paul married Alice J. Davison.
+They had two children.
+Frederick married a woman named Edna.
+He died in Belmar, New Jersey on April 8, 1981, just before his 84th birthday.
+Consuelo married George Mulligan.
+She died in Pleasantville, New Jersey in May of 1976.

 (5) Edward Bechtold, born May 2, 1872.

-On February 8, 1887, at the age of 50, Jacob Bechtold died in Newark.
+On February 8, 1887, at the age of 50, Jacob Bechtold died in Newark from tuberculosis.
 He is buried at Woodland Cemetery in Newark.
-I don't know when Louisa died or where she is buried.
-She is not buried with Jacob at Woodland.

 The last child of Christoph Ludwig Bittlingmeier and Margaretha Gauss, and the only one born in America, was William H. Bittlingmeier.
 William was born in Newark, New Jersey on July 26, 1856.
 On January 1, 1879, William married Rosalie Bernes, who was three years older than him.
 She was born in Saxon, Germany on April 16, 1853, the daughter of Heinrich Bernes and Carolina Landau.
 Initially, the couple lived at 74 Hamilton Avenue in Newark.
 Later, they moved to Liberty Street, then 115 Walnut Street.
 As far as I know, they had no children.